For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Plan your finances

 I know, I know, it’s something you may have heard dozens of times already.
-But getting this step right is crucial to an effective buying process – and successful outcome of finding and owning the right home.
+But getting this step right is crucial to an effective buying process – and a successful outcome of finding and owning the right home.

 Gather & prepare documents